usaid-cs/yesterday-i-learned/random.md

 1. Sometimes, people try to hire you as quickly as possible.
 Sometimes, they already have an internal candidate in mind, and just want to end the mandatory interview with you as quickly as possible.
 Pick your battles.
 1. Once you stay vegan for three years, you probably will continue to be vegan for the rest of your life.
 If you quit earlier than three years, this is not true.
 1. Since debloating a ROM doesn't resize the system partition, it is important to choose a phone (and carrier combo) that does not ship with useless junk in the first place.
-1. Hitler was born and died in an April.
 1. [The technologies used predominantly during the workday (are mostly enterprise software).](https://stackoverflow.blog/2017/04/19/programming-languages-used-late-night/)
 1. Buy fish oil from the states.
 It is much cheaper there.
 (Same for gelatin)
 1. [Nick Freeman](https://en.wikipedia.org/wiki/Nick_Freeman), otherwise known as Mr. Loophole, defended David, Jimmy, Ian, Tiff, AND Jeremy from their respective speeding tickets.